by Jill Eggleton

-These qualities are treasures of enormous value for students as this educational crisis begins to dissipate and educators search for ways to regain the effects of time lost in learning.
+These qualities are treasures of enormous value for students as this educational crisis begins to dissipate and educators search for ways to regain the effects of lost learning time.

 Summer school provides opportunities for students to bridge the gap of learning loss simply by providing extra time.
 And time is especially important for the vulnerable, disproportionately affected students who have been robbed of gains they could have and should have made.

 I’m not an expert in this area, having never experienced summer school as either a teacher or a student.
 But because of our current situation, I have given a great deal of thought to what really matters and what would be my focus, if I were to teach summer school.